RULES AND REGULATIONS

 Application for NHRA LICENSE

-All applications must be presented to TECH before
+All applications must be presented to TECH before license

-license runs are made.
+runs are made.

 All test runs will be single runs.
-No side-by-side runs on test sessions.
+No side-by-side runs on

-All test runs must be witnessed by two licensed drivers and a track official.
+All test runs must be witnessed by two licensed drivers and

 All Forms must be completely filled out before track